-(B) any sale, lease, exchange or other transfer (in one transaction or a series of related transactions) of all, or substantially all,

-(C) any reorganization, reverse stock split, or recapitalization of the Company which would result in a Change-in-Control; or

-(D) any transaction or series of related transactions having, directly or indirectly, the same effect as any of the foregoing.

-(ii) any "person" (as such term is used in Sections 13(d) and 14(d) of the Exchange Act) is or becomes the "Beneficial Owner" (as defined in Rule 13d-3 promulgated under the Exchange Act), directly or indirectly, of securities of the Company representing 35% or more of the combined voting power of the Company's then outstanding securities; or

-(iii) the Continuing Directors cease to constitute a majority of the Company's Board.

-(g) "Code" shall mean the Internal Revenue Code of 1986, as amended from time to time, and any regulations promulgated thereunder.

-(h) "Committee" shall mean the Compensation Committee of the Board or any successor committee of the Board designated by the Board to administer the Plan.
-The Committee shall be comprised of not less than such number of Directors as shall be required to permit Awards granted under the Plan to qualify under Rule 16b-3, and each member of the Committee shall be a "non-employee director" within the meaning of Rule 16b-3.

-(i) "Common Stock" shall mean shares of common stock, \$.33-1/3 par value, of the Company.

-(j) "Company" shall mean Apogee Enterprises, Inc., a Minnesota corporation, and any successor corporation.

-(k) "Continuing Director" shall mean any person who is a member of the Board, who is not an Acquiring Person or an Affiliate or Associate of an Acquiring Person, or a representative of an Acquiring Person or of any such Affiliate or Associate, and who (A) was a member of the Board on the date of the applicable Award Agreement or (B) subsequently becomes a member of the Board, if such person's initial nomination for election or initial election to the Board is recommended or approved by a majority of the Continuing Directors.
-For purposes of this definition, "Affiliate" and "Associate" shall have the respective meanings ascribed to such terms in Rule 12b-2 promulgated under the Exchange Act.

-(I) "Director" shall mean a member of the Board.

-(m) "Disability" shall mean any physical or mental condition which would qualify an Eligible Person for a disability benefit under any long-term disability plan maintained by the Company or any Affiliate.

-(n) "Dividend Equivalent" shall mean any right granted under Section 6(d) of the Plan.

-(o) "Eligible Person" shall mean any employee, officer, consultant or independent contractor providing services to the Company or any Affiliate (or any person to whom an offer of employment or engagement with the Company or an Affiliate is extended).
-An Eligible Person must be a natural person.

-(p) "Exchange Act" shall mean the Securities and Exchange Act of 1934, as amended.
+- (B) any sale, lease, exchange or other transfer (in one transaction or a series of related transactions) of all, or substantially all, - (C) any reorganization, reverse stock split, or recapitalization of the Company which would result in a Change-in-Control; or - (D) any transaction or series of related transactions having, directly or indirectly, the same effect as any of the foregoing. - (ii) any "person" (as such term is used in Sections 13(d) and 14(d) of the Exchange Act) is or becomes the "Beneficial Owner" (as defined in Rule 13d-3 promulgated under the Exchange Act), directly or indirectly, of securities of the Company representing 35% or more of the combined voting power of the Company's then outstanding securities; or - (iii) the Continuing Directors cease to constitute a majority of the Company's Board. - (g) "Code" shall mean the Internal Revenue Code of 1986, as amended from time to time, and any regulations promulgated thereunder. - (h) "Committee" shall mean the Compensation Committee of the Board or any successor committee of the Board designated by the Board to administer the Plan.
+The Committee shall be comprised of not less than such number of Directors as shall be required to permit Awards granted under the Plan to qualify under Rule 16b-3, and each member of the Committee shall be a "non-employee director" within the meaning of Rule 16b-3. - (i) "Common Stock" shall mean shares of common stock, \$.33-1/3 par value, of the Company. - (j) "Company" shall mean Apogee Enterprises, Inc., a Minnesota corporation, and any successor corporation. - (k) "Continuing Director" shall mean any person who is a member of the Board, who is not an Acquiring Person or an Affiliate or Associate of an Acquiring Person, or a representative of an Acquiring Person or of any such Affiliate or Associate, and who (A) was a member of the Board on the date of the applicable Award Agreement or (B) subsequently becomes a member of the Board, if such person's initial nomination for election or initial election to the Board is recommended or approved by a majority of the Continuing Directors.
+For purposes of this definition, "Affiliate" and "Associate" shall have the respective meanings ascribed to such terms in Rule 12b-2 promulgated under the Exchange Act. - (I) "Director" shall mean a member of the Board. - (m) "Disability" shall mean any physical or mental condition which would qualify an Eligible Person for a disability benefit under any long-term disability plan maintained by the Company or any Affiliate. - (n) "Dividend Equivalent" shall mean any right granted under Section 6(d) of the Plan. - (o) "Eligible Person" shall mean any employee, officer, consultant or independent contractor providing services to the Company or any Affiliate (or any person to whom an offer of employment or engagement with the Company or an Affiliate is extended).
+An Eligible Person must be a natural person. - (p) "Exchange Act" shall mean the Securities and Exchange Act of 1934, as amended. - (q) "Fair Market Value" shall mean, with respect to any property (including, without limitation, any Shares or other securities), the fair market value of such property determined by such methods or procedures as shall be established from time to time by the Committee.
+Notwithstanding the trust.